pocketgems/dynamodb/docs/dynamodb.md

 })
 ```

-In some occasions, we may need to allow the same item to be read more than
+In some occasions, we may need to allow the same row to be read more than
 once.
 For example, a transaction may be handling a batch of operations (action
 pattern with batching), where individual operation might read and update the
-same item.
+same row.
 ```javascript
 const operation = async (tx) => {
   const model = await tx.get(SomeModel, "some id")